What is the Trinidad Scorpion?

 How Trinidad Scorpions Grow

-You can thank farmer Wahid Ogeer for breeding the first Trinidad Scorpion in Moruga in Trinidad and Tobago.
-These peppers are harvested between the late spring and early summer.
-You’ll obviously find these peppers with ease in Trinidad and Tobago, but they are also common in the Americas and Australia.
-These plants grow in mildly warm temperatures and super-hot ones.
-The best weather for growing Trinidad Peppers is around eighty degrees Fahrenheit (thirty degrees Celsius).
+The best weather for growing Trinidad Scorpion is around eighty degrees Fahrenheit (thirty degrees Celsius).
 As a general rule, the hotter the weather, the hotter the pepper the climate will produce.
 The plants that bear Trinidad Scorpions produce hundreds of chili pods.

-Although this pepper may fall just short of the World’s Hottest Pepper, we don’t think that this pepper is lacking anything!
-Trinidad Scorpions are super-hot and beloved by chili heads all over the world.
+Although this pepper may fall just short of the World’s Hottest Pepper, we don’t think that there’s anything lacking!
+Trinidad Scorpion is super-hot and has become beloved by chili heads all over the world!
 They are packed with health benefits and, best of all, they taste great!

 Other Sonoran Spice Guides